 provides a free, open-source option that must be installed on-premise so it’s outside this cloud BPM tools comparison.
 Cloud plans start at USD 1000 and require technical staff with programming skills.
 In addition to the cost, this is time-consuming and the processes will take longer to deploy.

-does not provide a free trial option.
-The Standard Starter Package, which costs USD 625, includes only five workflows and twenty-five forms.
-The next package called Enterprise also has the limitation of five workflows and twenty-five forms.
-For an organization looking to automate all its processes, a customized quote will be necessary and probably more expensive.
-The deployment time is not fast plus it’s oriented to technical staff.
-However, its wide range of functions allows it to meet most needs.
+It does not provide a free trial option.
+The “Standard” starter package, which is priced at USD 910 only includes 10 workflows.
+The next package called Enterprise also has the limitation of 10 workflows with unlimited users.
+For an organization looking to automate all of its processes, a custom quote will be necessary and probably more expensive.
+Since it is geared towards technical staff, the deployment time is not fast and therefore the cost of implementing each process increases.

 provides a 14-day Free Trial and offers two types of service plans.
 The first one, based on the number of nominated users, has a starting price of USD 15 per user per month.
 The other, based on the number of new process instances, has an initial price of USD 50 and unlimited users.
 The customer can change plans at any time, which gives flexibility.
 The ability to deploy processes quickly allows you to test the product immediately.
 This makes it easier to check if it fits your needs, at a reasonable cost.